… to go home

-"Family Stories" are two stop motion films about family history and family relationships, in which
+"Family Stories" is a stop motion film about family history and family relationships, in which

 the family members are represented by colourful thread spools.
 The spools roll through their lives,